The key to your future career

 Travel-related costs

-• Travel from home to uni, if you’d like to go home during term-time
+• Travel from home to uni

 Technology costs and fees

-• Overdraft charges if you enter your overdraft
+• Overdraft charges, if you enter your overdraft

 • Your phone bill